Ellouzlab/Plasmid_reconstructor/README.md

 Use the `--chromdb` flags for usage of Plasmid_reconstructor.py

 ## Testing Performance
-1. Create artificially fragmented genomes
+1. Create artificially fragmented genomes (all fragments from chromosome will be named chromosome, and plasmid with a number depending on the plasmid they are from).
 `python genome_frag.py -i Test_dataset -n NUM_FRAGS -o OUTDIR`

-2. Run Plasmid_recon.py individually on fragmented genomes and see performance
+2. Run Plasmid_recon.py individually on fragmented genomes and see performance.

 Note: An automated method to assess performance is being developed and will be available soon.